deepset-ai/haystack-integrations/integrations/cohere.md

 })
 ```

-Similar to the above example, you can also use `CohereChatGenerator` to use cohere chat models in your pipeline.
+Similar to the above example, you can also use [`CohereChatGenerator`](https://docs.haystack.deepset.ai/v2.0/docs/coherechatgenerator) to use Cohere `/chat` models and features (streaming, connectors) in your pipeline.

 ```python
 from haystack import Pipeline